MYP 9 Honors World Literature

 Course Number: 51100

 This course provides a comprehensive historical survey of world literature.
-Students will study the literature and important themes of such regions as Asia, the Middle East, China & Japan, Africa, and Western Europe from ancient times through the Renaissance.
+Students will study the literature and important themes of such regions as Asia, the Middle East, China & Japan, Africa, and Western Europe from ancient times through the to the 21st Century.
 Students will examine the mythological, philosophical, and artistic elements of these literary traditions.
 Abundant practice in language arts skills including reading comprehension, literary analysis, and research will prepare students for higher level work in language arts.
 The contents of the course will require extensive writing of various forms, including essay, dialogues, speeches, journals, and creative expressions.

 The curriculum of this course parallels that of World Studies, allowing students to examine the effects of political, geographical, economic and social systems on literary expressions from a variety of cultures and providing an interdisciplinary and humanities approach to literature.